CodingAbbas/Payment_Fraud_Concentration/README.md

 &nbsp;

-Table 1: transaction volume and fraud by payment band Groups every transaction into one of six value bands, shows the count and Percentage of all transactions per band, then adds how many fraud cases Fell in each band and what share of all fraud that band accounts for
+**Table 1: Transaction Volume and Fraud Distribution by Payment Band**

+Groups every transaction into one of six value bands to analyze risk concentration.
+It displays the total transaction count and percentage share for each band, alongside the corresponding number of fraudulent cases and their overall share of total fraud.

 ![](images/Payment_Band_Analysis.png)